-Learning processes collecting information on a population wide level promote frequency dependent selection, in the communication system we model frequency dependency translates to the coexistence of different communication strategies.
-The frequency-dependence triggered by learning process was highlighted by the classic study of (Bond and Kamil 2002) where live predators drive the evolution of in silico polymorphic prey.
-The key to the evolution of this polymorphisms is that predators learn to discriminate better preys that are frequently encountered.
-Thus, preys found in low frequency have a selective advantage.
-An analogous process occurs in our simulations, the learning algorithm of the receiver individual learns the best response for herself towards individuals that have a badge size common in the population.
-When an individual has a rare badge size it can be favoured or unfavoured by the naive behaviour.
-When the naive behaviour is peaceful, polymorphism is promoted, when the naive behaviour is aggressive polymorphism is prevented.
+Learning processes which involve collecting information at a population-wide level promote frequency-dependent selection.
+In the communication system we modelled, frequency dependency translated into the coexistence of different communication strategies.
+The frequency dependence triggered by learning was highlighted by the classic study of (Bond and Kamil 2002) where live predators drive the evolution of in silico polymorphic prey.
+The key to the evolution of this polymorphisms is that predators learn to discriminate better prey that are frequently encountered.
+Thus, prey found at low frequency have a selective advantage.
+An analogous process occurs in our simulations, in which the learning algorithm of the receiver individual learns the best response for itself towards individuals having a badge size that is common in the population.
+When an individual has a rare badge size it can be either favoured or unfavoured by the naive behaviour.
+When the naive behaviour is peaceful, polymorphism is promoted, but when the naive behaviour is aggressive polymorphism is prevented.
 These two examples show how behaviours dependent on learning processes seem to generally trigger frequency dependent selection.
 That is because the learning algorithm collects more information on the frequent values of the the trait distribution.
 For the sake of simplicity we modelled a single dimension (badge size), however this effect could potentially be more important when individuals learn from multidimensional signals.

-Are bibs real signals of quality? if so are they handicaps or badge of status?
-Originally Rohwer (1975) proposed the idea that certain morphological traits could be used by animals as status signals or signals of quality.
+Originally, Rohwer (1975) proposed the idea that certain morphological traits could be used by animals as status signals or signals of quality.
 However, from an evolutionary perspective it is unclear how the stability of such communication systems can be maintained.
-One option is that honesty is maintained by the cost of signal production; that is, when the signal works as a handicap (Botero et al. 2010; Grafen 1990; Johnstone and Norris 1993).
+One option is that honesty is maintained by the cost of signal production; that is, when signals work as a handicap (Botero et al. 2010; Grafen 1990; Johnstone and Norris 1993).
 Alternatively, if the signal does not carry production costs inversely proportional to quality it may work as a convention.
-In this later case, honesty is supposedly maintained by the aggressive reaction of receivers when the convention is broken (Enquist, Ghirlanda, and Hurd 2010; Tibbetts and Dale 2004).
-Our model, portraits both kinds of signals, although with some nuances.
+In this latter case, honesty is supposedly maintained by the aggressive reaction of receivers when the convention is broken (Enquist, Ghirlanda, and Hurd 2010; Tibbetts and Dale 2004).
+Our model portraits both kinds of signals, although with some nuances.
 When we assume the handicap principle, we get the evolution of honest signals mediated by the learned response.
-When we assume cost-free signal, under certain conditions the learned response mediated the emergence of phenotypic variation.
+When we assume cost-free signals, under certain conditions the learned response mediates the emergence of phenotypic variation.
 This variation, particularly in the mid-range of the distribution facilitates the establishment of a convention, in this range individuals respond appropriately to the trait of their peer.

-The house sparrow (Passer domesticus) has been a text-book example of badges of status.
-According to the prevailing narrative the bib size in males is a signal of the dominance rank and quality.
-However, a recent meta-analysis called into question this narrative by showing that the effect size of the association between bib size and dominance rank is small and uncertain (Sánchez-Tójar et al. 2018).
-The simple straight correlation between bib size and dominance rank ( and quality) is expected under the handicap principle, as it is shown here and elsewhere (Botero et al. 2010; Grafen 1990; Johnstone and Norris 1993).
-But, the diversification process presented here shows that conventions can emerge in a less straightforward way when mediated by learning processes.
-This nuances could potentially make sense of seemingly contradictory evidence on the correlation between plumage traits and quality.
-For example, conventions in our simulations arose only in an intermediate range of the signalling trait.
-While correlations are often performed across the whole range of variation.
+How can our model inform the understanding of communication systems in nature?
+Take, for example, the case of the house sparrow (Passer domesticus), a textbook example of badges of status.
+According to the prevailing narrative, the size of the bib in the plumage of males is a signal of dominance rank and quality (refs).
+However, a recent meta-analysis called into question this narrative by showing that the association between bib size and dominance rank is weak and uncertain (Sánchez-Tójar et al. 2018).
+A simple correlation between bib size and dominance rank ( and quality) is expected under the handicap principle, as it is shown here and elsewhere (Botero et al. 2010; Grafen 1990; Johnstone and Norris 1993).
+However, the diversification process presented here shows that conventions can emerge in a less straightforward way when mediated by learning processes.
+This nuances could potentially make sense of seemingly contradictory evidence about the correlation between plumage traits and quality.
+For example, conventions in our simulations arose only within an intermediate range of the signalling trait, while correlations are often performed across the whole range of variation.